 Moles are a common spot for hairs to grow, and can be unsightly because they are often dark and wiry.
 Electrolysis should not be performed on moles to avoid triggering any cancerous side effects.

 Male-to-female transitioning individuals often find it preferable to use laser hair removal or electrolysis to reduce their body hair and achieve a more feminine look.
-For more information on transgender laser hair removal, see here.
+For more information, see our blog post on MTF transgender laser hair removal.

 Peach fuzz is the colloquial term for the thin hair that covers the the surface of a face, similar to the skin of a peach.

 The probe is the tool used in Electrolysis.
 The probe is inserted into the hair follicle, where it sends a burst of electricity that destroys the hair follicle.

 Razor bumps are the small, red bumps that occur at the surface of the hair follicle after shaving.
 Not to be confused with razor burn, these small bumps are often a result of bacteria entering the pore.

 Razor burn is a skin irritation that results from shaving.
 Razor burn is red and blotchy in appearance and often itches and stings like a rash.